Shahiem/frontend-roles-manager/README.md

 ###Manage Groups & Permissions######
-Go to System -> Settings and look for the section named Groups & Permissions.
+Go to the Users page in the backend and look for the section named Groups or Permissions.

 ###Check if a user has a role######